openfaas/docs/docs/community.md

 ## Resources created by the community

 We keep track of blog posts, events and projects from the community, indexed by year.
-You can send a us a Pull Request to add yours or browse past submissions.
+You can send us a Pull Request to add yours or browse past submissions.

 See also: [OpenFaaS Community Page](https://github.com/openfaas/faas/blob/master/community.md)